 Understand the risks of too much vitamin D, including a toxic reaction.

 Vulvar varicosities can cause discomfort during pregnancy.
-Understand what causes this form of varicose veins and how to get relief.
+Understand what causes this form of varicose veins and learn how to get relief.

 Walking and a prudent diet can put you on the path to sustainable weight management.

 Certain foods and beverages may interact with warfarin.
 Find out more.